 WHY DO WE NEED GREENHOUSES?

-Greenhouses are there to protect and stimulate plants to grow and be productive which is why the inside of a greenhouse needs to be as friendly to the plant as possible.
 One of the main principles we need to be aware of, is to acknowledge the natural conditions already existing in the area where we want to build our greenhouse.
-Climate, particularly the amount of sunshine and temperature conditions play a crucial role in determining the type and structure of a greenhouse.
+The Climate, particularly the amount of sunshine and temperature conditions play a crucial role in determining the type and structure of a greenhouse.

 CLIMATE OF LAOS – INFLUENCE ON BUILDING GREENHOUSES

 In Laos, dominant climate is tropical monsoon.
 It implies high rates of rainfall and noticeable humidity.
 Temperature varies throughout the country resulting in fact that mountainous regions of Northern Laos, where our farm is located, have slightly lower temperatures than the rest of the country.
-It can be said that northern parts of the country are referred to as subtropical.
+We can say that northern parts of the country are referring to as subtropical.

 Dictated by two types of monsoons we can distinguish two seasons, dry season in winter and wet season in summer.
 Winter monsoon (usually from November to February) is considered to bring good weather to Laos while summer monsoon (from May to October) brings lots of rainfall and humidity.
 But have in mind this schedule can be misleading because monsoons are generally irregular.
 In the north, during winter nights can be particularly cold which also needs to be taken into consideration.
 Also the amount of sunshine is an issue in northern Laos because of almost always present clouds even in the winter season.